Current Release: MX-21.1

 - MX-21.1_x64 “ahs”, an “Advanced Hardware Support” release for very recent hardware, with 5.16 kernel and newer graphics drivers and firmware.
 64 bit only.
 Works for all users, but especially if you use AMD Ryzen, AMD Radeon RX graphics, or 9th/10th/11th generation Intel hardware.

 - MX-21.1_x64 KDE, with the debian stable kernel and ahs repos enabled.

-The current release can be obtained by direct download, torrent or through purchase of preloaded media.
+The current release can be obtained from the direct repo, a mirror, a torrent or through purchase of preloaded hardware.

-- Direct download.
-Use one of the mirrors on this page for the following products.
+- Download.
+Use the direct repo or one of the mirrors for the following products.

 - Torrent.
 MX torrents are fast, and their use reduces the load on the servers.

 *Snapshots begin a few months after any Original Release, and include all upgrades and subsequent bug fixes since the Original.